onehundredfeet/hmecs/README.md

   }
 }

-class Render extends echoes.System {
+class Render extends hecho.System {
   var scene:DisplayObjectContainer;
   // There are @a, @u and @r shortcuts for @added, @update and @removed metas;
   // @added/@removed-functions are callbacks that are called when an entity is added/removed from the view;